ai4eda/awesome-AI4EDA/README.md

 Example: 👇🏻 the `_venue`, `year`, `topic` fileds are required.
 You publication will be displayed into the corresponding topic.

+You can also add `url` filed to attach the paper link.
+And the `abstract` filed to add the paper abstract.

 ```bibtex
 @inproceedings{DAC23_Nitho,
   title={Physics-Informed Optical Kernel Regression Using Complex-valued Neural Fields},